jamesshore/livestream/README.md

 Create a microservice that serves the lucrative new ROT13-as-a-Service (RaaS) industry.
 Test-drive it, but don't use mocks (or spies) or broad integration tests.
 The API is up to you.

-Part I: Build the server.
-When the server receives a request, write "Request received" to the command-line.
+Part I: Start the server.
+When it starts, write "Server started on port XXX" to command line.
+Don't handle requests yet.

 The Thinking Framework